Point counts, automorphisms, and gonalities of Shimura curves

 \section{Abstract}

-We implement an algorithm to compute the number of points over finite fields for the Shimura curves $X_0^D(N)$ and their Atkin--Lehner quotients.
-Our computations result in many examples of curves which attain the largest known point counts among curves of specified genus over a finite field of given cardinality.
-To illustrate the utility of our point counts algorithm in addressing arithmetic questions, we prove that all automorphisms are Atkin--Lehner for many curves $X_0^D(N)$ with $DN\leq 10000$, and we determine all tetragonal curves $X_0^D(N)$ up to a small number of possible exceptions.
+We implement an algorithm to compute the number of points over finite fields for the Shimura curves $X_0^D(N)$ over $\Q$ and their Atkin--Lehner quotients.
+Our computations identify $116$ such quotients over finite fields (out of $783514$ tested) that attain a number of rational points exceeding that of any previously known curve of the same genus over the same finite field.
+To illustrate the utility of our point counts algorithm in addressing arithmetic questions, we prove that all automorphisms are Atkin--Lehner for $9288$ of the $10609$ curves $X_0^D(N)$ of genus $g > 2$ with $D$ the discriminant of an indefinite quaternion $\Q$-algebra, $N$ a squarefree positive integer coprime to $D$, and $DN\leq 10000$, and we determine all tetragonal and geometrically tetragonal curves $X_0^D(N)$ up to a small number of possible exceptions.